APPENDIX C: GLOSSARY OF TERMS

 Sometimes referred to as "part writing".
 Either term refers to those principles which describe the way vocal or instrumental parts move from one note or chord to another taking into account the interaction between individual parts.
 Voice leading is thus a subset of, and is described by the rules of, counterpoint.
 Voice leading principles are concerned with matters such as:

 Voice leading principles are described for 16th century polyphony in a system of 5 "species" (species counterpoint).
 However, some of the strict rules of species counterpoint are relaxed in later periods.
 Significant in this are the advent of the unprepared dominant seventh chord and other unprepared discords such as the appoggiatura.
 Voice leading is not concerned with root progression principles.
 This is probably because voice leading principles were originally codified for 16th century polyphony when root progression patterns were less significant.
-However, they become more important in later music.
+However, root progression principles become more important in later music.
 See polarisation of root progressions.
 For further details see Appendix A: Voice Leading Overview

 The adjective can be used to qualify several musical terms (such as: inversion, chord, progression, beat, etc.).
 The weaker the particular object is, the less significant it is likely to be in the syntactic structure.
 See strong for examples.

-Note: In this glossary, words indicated by * are used with a particular meaning in the context of this site, the thesis and Syntactic Structures in Music.
+Note: In this glossary, words indicated by * are used with a particular meaning in the context of this site, my thesis and Syntactic Structures in Music.
 Others are general terms included for completeness.